hyfn/hyfn8-watch-and-learn/hocs/PITCHME.md

 * Code reuse, logic abstraction (example: make generic component toggleable)
 * State abstraction and manipulation
 * Establish Connection to a Store/API Service (perfect for adding logic inside componentDidMount/componentWillMount)
 * Control over Inputs passed to the composed component.
-For example reading, adding, editing and removing the props that are being passed to the wrapped component.
+For example adding, restricting, and transforming the props that are being passed to the wrapped component.
 * Intercept Rendering/Component Lifecycle Methods of wrapped component
 * Modify CSS of wrapped component

 ---

-### Examples
+One of the articles, ()[], divides HOCs to 2 types:

+1. Props Proxy: The HOC manipulates the props being passed to the WrappedComponent.
+2. Inheritance Inversion: The HOC extends the WrappedComponent.

+We will mostly focus on Props Proxy HOCs, and only touch briefly on Inheritance Inversion HOCs.
 ---

+### Props Proxy HOCS Examples

+---

-#### Example 1: Establish Connection to a Store/API Service
+### Example 1: Establish Connection to a Store/API Service

 This stateless functional component does not want to concern itself with any data fetching.